ys-lim/cryptex-scn/3_sj-rediscovery-with-eg.md

 }
 ```

 The only difference between `discovery` mode and `replication` mode is that `discovery` mode is used for controls, when canonical splice junctions are being discovered.
 For `replication` mode, we simply want to match the canonical splice junctions already found in the controls, and recover them from the total splice junction files for cKO.
-The columns `x[10],x[11],x[12]` under the `replication` mode refer to `canonical_chr`, `canonical_start` and `canonical_end` respectively found earlier in controls.
-The code for `replication` is similar to the `discovery` scenario as mentioned above.
+The columns `x[10],x[15],x[16]` under the `replication` mode refer to `canonical_chr`, `canonical_start` and `canonical_end` respectively found earlier in controls.
+The code for `canonical_junction_replication` is similar to the `canonical_junction_query` function as explained above.

 `STAR_canonical_results_case`: